Kamakhyanagar

-Kamakhyanagar is a town (NAC) and a subdivision in Dhenkanal district in the Indian state of Odisha.
+Kamakhyanagar is a town (NAC) and a subdivision in the Dhenkanal district in the Indian state of Odisha.
 It is located 37 km north of Dhenkanal.

 Demographics

 As of 2011 India census, Kamakhyanagar had a population of 16,810.
 Males constitute 53% of the population and females 47%.
 Kamakhyanagar has an average literacy rate of 73%, higher than the national average of 59.5%.
 Male literacy in the city is 81%, and female literacy is 65%.
 In Kamakhyanagar, 11% of the population is under 6 years of age.